 the VR Manager's approval is obtained first.

-If a consultant is currently treating a customer, they cannot provide a formal VR consultation for that customer's VR case.
-The case must be sent to another VR consultant for consultation, who may be in another region.
+If a consultant is currently treating a customer, the consultant may not provide a formal VR consultation for that customer's VR case.
+The case must be sent to another VR consultant, who may be located in another region, for consultation.

 …